 3. In Cuba, They Muddle, and They Don’t Use Simple Syrup

-“The whole thing with the Mojito in Cuba is there’s no simple syrup.
-That’s such bullshit,” says Paul Menta, the owner and distiller of Key West First Legal Rum Distillery.
+“The whole thing with the Mojito in Cuba is there’s no simple syrup,” says Paul Menta, the owner and distiller of Key West First Legal Rum Distillery.
 Menta, a chef who teaches a Mojito class six days a week in his tasting room, has even scored time behind the stick at Havana’s La Bodeguita del Medio, the bar that claims to be the Mojito’s birthplace (and where, apparently, Ernest Hemingway would sip on them when he was taking a break from his beloved Daiquiri).
 There, Menta learned the importance that using granulated sugar (he prefers demerara) and muddling plays in the drink.
 “When crushing the sugar granules, you’re also crushing mint, and from that action, the oils come out.
 The fresh lime juice then creates a chemical reaction and mixes with the chlorophyll in the mint and kills some of the bitterness.”

 4.Cube Ice Is King

 While you might feel a Julep-like urge to use crushed ice in a Mojito, don’t do it.
 This tall drink will fare better over time if you use cubes.
 “A Mojito is basically a rum highball,” says Harris.
 “Also, most Mojito consumption is in the summer, and you don’t want your ice melting too quickly.
 The larger surface area of cube ice allows for slower dilution of a cocktail already using soda.”